particle-iot/docs/src/content/tutorials/product-tools/migrating-to-growth.md

 - [API users](/reference/device-cloud/api/#api-users), to allow fine-grained access control to Particle APIs from your servers.
 {{collapse op="end"}}

+**If you have already done this, you're most of the way there!**

+{{collapse op="start" label="Tell me more about migrating products"}}
-If you have already done this, you're most of the way there!
-Just make a note of the products you want to move to the growth plan.
+- Just make a note of the products you want to move to the growth plan.
 You can move one or more products; you can move all or just some of your products.

-You can continue to have free tier products as long as they are within the free tier limits.
+- You can continue to have free tier products as long as they are within the free tier limits.
 In fact, each member of your organization still has a free tier sandbox that they can use for personal and development devices and do not add your growth plan bill.
+- If you need to create a product, see the [creating a product](/tutorials/product-tools/creating-a-product/).
+{{collapse op="end"}}

 ### You will be asked for...